'General Hospital' Spoilers: Spoon Island's In Flames, Chase Cautions Michael, And Nelle Thinks Of Murder

 The sneak peek via Twitter for the July 20 show shows Nina continuing to scream as the place becomes engulfed in flames.
 General Hospital spoilers suggest that due to her own scheme to make others think that Spoon Island was quarantined, Nina will panic over the possibility that nobody will be coming to save them.

 SheKnows Soaps indicates that Obrecht will run into a problem of some sort during Friday’s show, while Valentin will be in a panic over getting out to Spoon Island.
-Chase hauled him in to the station to question him over Franco’s assault, and even without knowing about the fire, he’ll be desperate to get to Nina before anybody else does.
+Chase hauled him into the station to question him over Franco’s assault, and even without knowing about the fire, he’ll be desperate to get to Nina before anybody else does.

 Maxie has also pieced things together and is trying to get out to the island.
 General Hospital spoilers share that Lulu will cross paths with her as she’s on her way and ask questions regarding why Maxie’s so anxious to get to the island.
 It sounds as if Finn will also be working his way toward the island, and surely Sam and Curtis will pop up on Spoon Island as well.